lighthart/GridBundle/README.md

     parentId:   Evaluating to true stores the parent id on the row header.
 This is mostly useful for javascript related associated entities.

     title:      Sets the title of the column.
+Note: the title field sets the on-hover title.

-Note: the title key of the 'attr' field sets the on-hover title.
+    header:     Sets the display title of the column.
+Note: the title field sets the on-hover title.
+If not set the header is the same as the title.

     hidden:     Evaluating to true hides the column.